-Sequential tracing is a way to trace a sequence of information transfers between different local or remote processes, where the sequence is initiated by a single transfer.
-The typical information transfer is an ordinary Erlang message passed between two processes, but information is transferred also in other ways.
+Sequential tracing is a way to trace a sequence of messages sent between different local or remote processes, where the sequence is initiated by a single message.
 In short, it works as follows:

 Each process has a trace token, which can be empty or not empty.
 When not empty, the trace token can be seen as the tuple {Label, Flags, Serial, From}.
-The trace token is passed invisibly when information is passed between processes.
-In most cases the information is passed in ordinary messages between processes, but information is also passed between processes by other means.
-For example, by spawning a new process.
-An information transfer between two processes is represented by a send event and a receive event regardless of how it is passed.
+The trace token is passed invisibly with each message.

-To start a sequential trace, the user must explicitly set the trace token in the process that will send the first information in a sequence.
+To start a sequential trace, the user must explicitly set the trace token in the process that will send the first message in a sequence.

-The trace token of a process is set each time the process receives information.
-This is typically when the process matches a message in a receive statement, according to the trace token carried by the received message, empty or not.
+The trace token of a process is set each time the process matches a message in a receive statement, according to the trace token carried by the received message, empty or not.

 On each Erlang node, a process can be set as the system tracer.
-This process will receive trace messages each time information with a trace token is sent or received (if the trace token flag send or 'receive' is set).
+This process will receive trace messages each time a message with a trace token is sent or received (if the trace token flag send or 'receive' is set).
 The system tracer can then print each trace event, write it to a file, or whatever suitable.